Facets of Random Symmetric Edge Polytopes, Degree Sequences, and Clustering: Graph Ensembles via Markov Chain Monte Carlo Sampling

 \subsubsection{Fixed Number of Edges}

-We generated multiple ensembles for various combinations of vertices and edges.
-For each ensemble, we computed \(\Cws(G)\) and \(\facets(\PG)\) for each graph in our ensemble, and plotted the resulting ordered pairs.
+We first used single-edge swap MCMC methods to generate ensembles of graphs with a fixed number of vertices and edges.
+We computed \(\Cws(G)\) and \(\facets(\PG)\) for each graph in our ensemble, and plotted the resulting ordered pairs.
 In each of these plots, the number of facets appears to generally increase as \(\Cws\) increases.
-Additionally, we observe that these plots typically exhibit heteroscedasticity, i.e., the variance of the data changes as \(\Cws\) increases.
-Figure~\ref{fig: 11vert} provides a representative picture of the types of plots we observe.
-Additional examples are given in the Appendix in Figures~\ref{fig:table of single edge plots} and~\ref{fig: 15vert}.
+Additionally, we observe that these plots often exhibit heteroscedasticity, i.e., the variance of the data changes as \(\Cws\) increases.
+Figure~\ref{fig: 11vert} shows two representatives of the types of plots we observe.

+Figure~\ref{fig:table of single edge plots} contains plots for connected graphs on $11$ vertices with various fixed numbers of edges.
+These plots suggest that the heteroscedasticity phenomenon, where the variance in the number of facets increases as average local clustering increases, arises across multiple fixed edge counts.
+It is important to note that in the data plots for Figure~\ref{fig:table of single edge plots}, all the axes change scale.
+Thus, for example, the plot for $11$ vertices and $20$ edges has average local clustering range from near $0$ to $0.8$, and facet numbers range from under $2000$ to over $4000$.
+However, the plot with $35$ edges has a significantly restricted range for both the horizontal and vertical axis.
+This is the same phenomenon that appeared in Figure~\ref{fig:table of plots}, where higher edge density yields less variation for both average local clustering and facet numbers.
+Nevertheless, even at different scales, a positive correlation is observed.